ajeetchouksey/github_assessment/COPILOT_INSPECTION.md

 ---

 ## Recommendations
+- **IMMEDIATE**: Create Personal Access Token and add as `GH_ADMIN_TOKEN` repository secret (see SETUP_INSTRUCTIONS.md)
+- **IMMEDIATE**: Run main automation workflow after PAT setup to verify all security features
-- Review and enable branch protection rules in repository settings.
+- Review and enable branch protection rules in repository settings
+- Monitor security verification workflow for ongoing status checks
-- Periodically review and update PR templates and CODEOWNERS as your team evolves.
+- Periodically review and update PR templates and CODEOWNERS as your team evolves
-- Monitor Dependabot and CodeQL alerts for timely remediation.
+- Monitor Dependabot and CodeQL alerts for timely remediation
-- Keep `SECURITY.md` up to date with your disclosure process.
+- Keep `SECURITY.md` up to date with your disclosure process

 ---